thenewlegend/gemini-set/README.md

-# gem-set
+# gemini-set
 ## Uniform Gemini CLI settings with ease

-`gem-set` is an installation-time configurator for projects.
+`gemini-set` is an installation-time configurator for projects.
 When installed, it automatically creates a `.gemini` directory in the consuming project and writes a `settings.json` file populated with a predefined configuration.
 This package is intended for developers who want a repeatable, standardized Gemini CLI configuration across multiple projects with zero manual setup.

 ---